We’re here for everyone affected by Crohn’s and Colitis.

 - Our ‘Are you IN?’ campaign, calls on companies to show their commitment to making the workplace more inclusive and we are a Gold Invisible Disability Employer.
 We will be providing training to all our staff around being allies to their colleagues with invisible conditions.

-We have started work on our new three-year strategy, starting in 2022.
-EDI will be a key consideration to make sure we are best supporting and representing the Crohn’s and Colitis community in our future plans.
+EDI will be a key consideration in our new strategy (2022-2024) to make sure we are best supporting and representing the whole Crohn’s and Colitis community in our future plans.